Oh, little town of Bethlehem

 But perhaps since I hold such attachment in my heart to the events that took place in Bethlehem, perhaps I just expected too much sanctity and too much purity and awe in a town that felt neither holy nor pure or awesome.
 (Don’t get me wrong – it wasn’t Vegas, but it just felt like the polar opposite of what I expected.)

 Am I being too hard on my tour guide?
 Have you ever had a guide tell you facts you knew weren’t correct?
 Would you tip in that situation?
-(I still tipped him, albeit grudgingly.
+(I still tipped him of course.
 Mercy & forgiveness, right?)